White Lilac by Mary Chess was launched in 1932. Mary Chess used only natural ingredients in her perfumes, and her first perfume was White Lilac.

 Fragrance Composition:

-So what does this smell like? it is classified as a floral fragrance for women.
+So what does this smell like?
+It is classified as a floral fragrance for women.
 I am reviewing this perfume from a 1950's Perfume Nip.
 A delicate zestful blend of fresh white lilacs with soft undertones of lily of the valley, jonquil, wisteria, punctuated with sparkling verbena.

 A 1940's ad reads: